pra1veenk/query-rag/code/README.md

 ## Hybrid testing

 - Bind the following services to application:
-    - hana cloud
+    - hana cloud (cds bind db --to query-rag-usecase-db)
-    - destination service
+    - destination service (cds bind destinations --to query-rag-usecase-destination-service)

 - Build artifacts and deploy to HANA: